 The UK regulatory framework in relation to clinical trials is derived from existing EU legislation (as implemented into UK law, through secondary legislation) and, as such, it falls within the scope of the Retained EU Law (Revocation and Reform) Bill as currently drafted.
+Adoption of the Retained EU Law (Revocation and Reform) Bill as currently drafted.
+Adoption of the Retained EU Law (Revocation and Reform) Bill as currently drafted.
 Adoption of the Retained EU Law (Revocation and Reform) Bill as currently drafted would result in the regulatory framework governing clinical trials in the UK being revoked unless Ministerial action were taken to retain or replace it.
 It is currently unclear to what extent the UK will seek to align its regulations with the EU following entry into application of the Clinical Trials Regulation in the EU which occurred on January 31, 2022.

 Since January 1, 2021, an applicant for a marketing authorization granted by the European Commission in accordance with the centralized procedure based on the opinion of the Committee for Medicinal Products for Human Use, or CHMP, of the EMA can no longer be established in the UK.
 Since this date, companies established in the UK cannot use the centralized procedure and instead must follow one of the UK national authorization procedures to obtain a marketing authorization to market products in the UK.
 For an initial two-year period from January 1, 2021, MHRA could rely on a decision taken by the European Commission on the approval of a new centralized procedure marketing authorization when determining an application for a Great Britain marketing authorization, or use the MHRA's decentralized or mutual recognition procedures which enable marketing authorizations approved in EEA countries to be granted in Great Britain.
 Post Brexit, the MHRA has been updating various aspects of the regulatory regime for medicinal products in the UK.
-These include: introducing the Innovative Licensing and Access Procedure to accelerate the time to market and facilitate patient access for innovative medicinal products; updates to the UK national approval procedure, introducing a 150-day objective for assessing applications for marketing authorizations in the UK, Great Britain and Northern Ireland and a rolling review process for marketing authorization application (rather than a consolidated full dossier submission).
+These include: introducing the Innovative Licensing and Access Procedure to accelerate the time to market and facilitate patient access for innovative medicinal products; updates to the UK national approval procedure, introducing a 150-day objective for assessing applications for marketing authorizations in the UK, Great Britain and Northern Ireland and a rolling review process for marketing authorization (rather than a consolidated full dossier submission).
 In September 2022, the MHRA extended the procedure whereby it may rely on a decision taken by the European Commission when determining an application for a Great Britain marketing authorization until December 31, 2023.